 A routing page appears to let you Access Product and License Center, displaying lists of products from Flexera.

 c.
-In the lists of products, identify FlexNet Manager Platform, and click the Access Above Products button that is below that product name.
+In the lists of products, identify FlexNet Manager Platform, and immediately below it, click Access Above Products.

 The Product and License Center site is displayed.